abdallah-h/Linux-Server-Configuration/README.md

 9. Copy the App ID and App Secret and paste it into 'fb_client_secrets.json' file
 10. Place the JSON file into catalog app directory.

+## Launch the app
-- Run `sudo chown -R www-data:www-data catalog/` to change the owner of all the directories and files.
+- Run `sudo chown -R www-data:www-data catalog/` to change the owner of all the directories and files of the app.
 - Run `sudo service apache2 restart` to restart apache service
 - Now you should be able to launch the application at http://YOUR_INSTANCE_PUBLIC_IP
 - You can access my app at http://18.130.245.167/